raspofabs/magnoliabook/Buttons.md

 The second method is to use the other input mode of the chip, namely `INPUT_PULLUP`.
 In this mode things are a bit backward, you will want to connect the switch between the `INPUT_PULLUP` pin, and the **GND**.
 When the button is pressed, the button will drain causing a change in state for `digitalRead( ... )` on the input pin.

+## Fully understanding why it's doing what it's doing

+Start by thinking of **A0** as being able to read the voltage difference between **GND** and whatever is plugged into it.

 ## Finally

 Like with the limited resources stopping us from having more LEDs, you'll find that the Magnolia having only 6 IO ports makes having more than 6 buttons a very difficult thing.
 We can solve this problem too, but that will come in a later lesson about shift-in registers.
 These convert parallel data into serial data, meaning you can read from 8 inputs at once, using only three pins, just like you did with the shift register for extending the number of outputs.